electronicayciencia/wPi_soft_i2c/README.md

 ## Known bugs and limitations

-* Currently only bits and 8 bits registers are supported.
+* Currently only bits and 8 bit registers are supported.
 * Delays are CPU loops.
-* Low speed, 100kHz frequency.
+* Low speed, 100kHz frequency only.
 * Only master mode.
-* Does not check the bus before start.
-* Clock stretching is not implemented.

 ## See also